sulkkw/sulkkw/README.md

 - 👀 I’m interested in Data Science
 - 🌱 I’m currently in Final Year of Computer Science
 - 📫 How to reach me: krewkkw@gmail.com
-- Ex-Product Analyst intern at Photobook Worldwide
+- Ex-Product Data Analyst intern at Photobook Worldwide

 <!---
 sulkkw/sulkkw is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.